message/iata/AT.md

 Passengers with a medical certificate of contraindication who cannot be vaccinated and pregnant women do not need a COVID-19 recovery or vaccination certificate.
 4. Passengers must have a negative COVID-19 LAMP, PCR or TMA test result issued at most 72 hours before arrival; or
 - take a test after arrival; and
+- have a COVID-19 recovery certificate issued at most 180 days before arrival; or
 - have a COVID-19 vaccination certificate stating that they received:
 - the second vaccine dose of AstraZeneca (Vaxzevria), Covaxin, Covishield, Covovax, Moderna (Spikevax), Nuvaxovid, Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at most 270 days before arrival.
 A combination of vaccines is accepted; or
 - the third vaccine dose of AstraZeneca (Vaxzevria), Covaxin, Covishield, Covovax, Moderna (Spikevax), Nuvaxovid, Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac, at least 120 days after the second dose and at most 270 days before arrival; or